 In order to do anything with one of these files, I had to close everything else.
 Everything.
 No Spotify, which isn’t a loss since I was trapped in a never-ending loop of Don’t Stop Believin’.
 No chat.
 No database to manage.
 Nothing.

 With a lot of time to kill.
-I thought about pulling out my laptop, which does not run off of hamster power, and do some of a lynda.com class, but that wasn’t going to go over well.
+I thought about pulling out my laptop, which does not run off of hamster power, and doing some of a lynda.com class, but that wasn’t going to go over well.
 And no obvious texting at work, so no chatting with Reunion Guy for me.

 Chatting with Reunion Guy is a challenge.
 He knows things.
 Smart things.
 I have to work to hold up my end of the conversation.
 And I love it because I spend a lot of my day waiting on the hamster in my computer and working with people who do not use me to my full potential.
 But apparently Reunion Guy has a day job too.
 It comes with an impossible To Do list, better tech and not a lot of time to spend amusing me.
 I think it’s time to rewrite his job description, but whatever.

 So what to do while I’m waiting… After the online class idea, I considered watching the last episode of Angel on my iPad.
-Do no mock.
+Do not mock.
 I was busy having kids when Buffy and Angel were on originally, so I’m playing catch up.
 But I can’t really talk my way around that if I’m caught.
 Also, I actually have to watch that show.

 That’s when I remembered TEDTalks.
 It’s not like you have to watch them.
 They’re talks.
 Some guy on a stage talking.
 The iPad doesn’t even have to be facing me, so no worries there.
 Ha!
 A plan.
 And seventeen minutes before a piece of paper kicks out of the printer.
 So I bop over to TED on the iPad and scan the mix of stuff on the main page and come to… Christopher Ryan’s Are We Designed to be Sexual Omnivores?